mellymello/AMT-ProjectREST/README.md

   * Start Netbeans and start the project

 # Test Data
-  * The application contains already some data, so you can test and play with it
+  * The application contains already some data, so you can test and try the API
   * If you go to : localhost:8080/amtProject/v1/api/generate, the data will be generetad for you.
   * You can populate the "Observations" with the script populateAPI.js and Node.js, it will create X observations.
 You can directly modify X and others parameters in the file.